zer0cache/matic-docs/docs/maintain/delegate/delegate.md

 Moving stake from one node to another node is a single transaction.
 There are no delays or unbonding periods during this event.

-1. Log in to the [My Account](https://wallet-dev.polygon.technology/staking/my-account) on the staking dashboard.
+1. Log in to the [My Account](https://wallet.polygon.technology/staking/my-account) on the Staking dashboard.
 1. Click **Move Stake** under your delegated validator.
 1. Select an external validator and click **Stake here**.